allo-protocol/allo-sdk-workshop-1/README.md

   npm install --legacy-peer-deps
 ```

-And to add the Allo SDK we run:
+And to add the Allo SDK we run (current version 1.0.33):

 ```bash
   bun install @allo-team/allo-v2-sdk